dante4rt/riddle/README.md

 Riddle is built for more than just fun — it’s a playground to:

-- Gamify learning about Web3.
+- Gamify learning about Web3 concepts.
-- Create fair, transparent reward systems.
+- Create fair, transparent crypto reward systems.
-- Empower players through crypto-native interactions.
+- Empower players through decentralized, blockchain-native gameplay.
+- Experiment with social, competitive, and collaborative gaming models.

-This project is designed to evolve with more social and competitive features.
+This project is designed to evolve into a fully gamified, social Web3 mini-platform.

+---

 ## 📜 License

 MIT License © [Rama (dante4rt)](https://github.com/dante4rt)

-## ✨ Ready to flip, solve, and earn